yanny-alt/hackbio-cancer-internship/Stage3_Pipeline_Implementation/report/Report.md

 - **Figure 3**: Heatmap clustered by column

 ## 4. Differential Expression Analysis
-EdgeR was used to analyze differential expression between solid tissue normal (STN) and primary tumor (PT) samples using `TCGAanalyze_DEA()` with an FDR cutoff of 0.01 and a log2 fold change cutoff of 2.
-A total of 3462 genes were identified, with 98 overregulated and 129 underregulated.
+EdgeR was the pipeline of choice for analysis of the differential expression of genes between the solid tissue normal (STN) and primary tumor (PT) samples in the filtered breast cancer (BRCA) gene expression dataset.
+The analysis was done with the `TCGAanalyze_DEA()` function.
+An FDR cut-off of 0.01 and a log2 fold change cut off 2 were chosen.
+The result of the analysis was a group of 3462 genes with `abs(log2Foldchange >= 2)` and `FDR <= 0.01`.
+98 overregulated and 129 underregulated genes sets were then selected based on stringent log2Foldchange thresholds of `>= 6` and `<= -6` for the former and latter respectively.

 **Figure 4**: Volcano plot showing downregulated and upregulated genes.

 ## 5. Enrichment Analysis
-Enrichment analysis was performed using bioinformatics libraries like TCGAbiolinks and ggplot2.
-Gene lists were created for enrichment analysis, and lollipop plots were generated for the top five enriched pathways.
+The gene enrichment analysis for upregulated and downregulated genes using various bioinformatics libraries.
+It begins by loading libraries such as `TCGAbiolinks`, `biomaRt`, and `ggplot2`.
+The script reads CSV files containing Ensembl gene IDs, retrieves corresponding gene symbols from the Ensembl database, and merges this information into new datasets.
+After preparing gene lists for enrichment analysis, it utilizes the `TCGAanalyze_EAcomplete` function to perform the analysis and save the results in CSV format.
+The script reshapes the enrichment data using functions from the `tidyr` package, extracting relevant details like GO terms and FDR values.
+Finally, it creates lollipop plots for the top five enriched pathways, employing `ggplot2` for visualization.
+The plots display FDR values, and the number of genes associated with each pathway, which are then saved as PNG files.

 **Figure 5**: Upregulated genes enriched pathways.
 **Figure 6**: Downregulated genes enriched pathways.